-The course is evaluated on a three-year cycle.
-Students evaluate the course by filling in a questionnaire.
+Students may be asked to evaluate the course by filling in a questionnaire containing specific questions about the course.
 The responses are processed by the Centre of Higher Education Research, Teaching and Learning, which compiles a report summarising the strengths and weaknesses of the course.
-The feedback and issues arising from the evaluation are conveyed to the lecturer, who will then take appropriate action.
-Feedback will be given by the lecturer to the students regarding the results of the evaluation as well as the action taken by the lecturer to address the issues raised by students.
-This is a more formal type of evaluation, administered by an outside body and covering a broader range of issues.
+The feedback and issues arising from the evaluation are then conveyed by the lecturer to the students, as well as the action to be taken.